 Hamilton creator and star, Lin Manuel Miranda, has been very vocal about how ticket reselling is killing the industry.

 “Tickets are taken out of circulation, punishing people who can’t afford to pay more than face value.
 The extra money doesn’t provide a better concert or show experience for you, the fan.
 Instead, it goes straight to the broker’s bottom line”, Miranda wrote in an op-ed for The New York Times.

 There are four main secondary ticketing websites – GetMeIn and Seatwave (both owned by Ticketmaster), StubHub (eBay), and Swiss-based Viagogo.

-A conflict of interest is clear in the case of market leaders Ticketmaster, who now benefit from both the selling and reselling of tickets.
+A conflict of interest is clear in the case of market leader Ticketmaster, who now benefits from both the selling and reselling of tickets.
 The company has said, however, that this is to prevent customers, some of which have genuine reasons for selling their tickets, from using less well-regulated sites.

 But it has now become commonplace to see tickets advertised on these sites at exorbitant prices, sometimes even before general tickets go on sale.
 While some of these may have come from pre-sale booking events, it is likely that professional touts are engaging in the economic principle of speculative short-selling – selling stock you don’t yet own, hoping to purchase it later at a cheaper price.

 The crux of the resale market, however, is based on a more fundamental area of economics – supply and demand.
 The simple way to render ticket scalping unsuccessful would be to increase supply or increase market value.
 But this is not always feasible.
 There are usually restrictions on the number of people who can fit into a venue, and the number of nights an artist can perform for.